The Whales of August: Reception

 Reviews for The Whales of August were mixed to positive.
 The plot and script were seen as underwhelming, with its major redeeming quality being the performances of Gish, Davis and Sothern.
 On Rotten Tomatoes out of 11 critics, 64% of them gave the film a positive review, with an average score of 6.63 out of 10.
 Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4 stars.

+Vincent Canby of The New York Times said in his review, "Lindsay Anderson's Whales of August is a cinema event, though small in scale and commonplace in detail.
+It's as moving for all the history it recalls as for anything that happens on the screen.
+Yet what happens on the screen is not to be underrated.

 Although the film starred two preeminent actresses in what was close to their final film roles, it was not a substantial commercial success domestically.
 Upon its release, it was widely tipped that either Davis or Gish would be rewarded, if not for their performances in this film then for their longevity, with Academy Award nominations, but neither actress was nominated.
-Sothern received the only Academy Award nomination of her career (and the film's sole nomination), for Best Supporting Actress, and Gish received the National Board of Review Award for Best Actress.
+As it turned out, the one Academy Award nomination for the film went to Sothern (in her final film performance) for Best Supporting Actress, her first and only nomination in her lengthy career.
+Gish received the National Board of Review Award for Best Actress.
 The film was screened out of competition at the 1987 Cannes Film Festival, which Gish attended, and she got a 10-minute standing ovation.

-The Japanese filmmaker Akira Kurosawa cited The Whales of August as one of his favorite films.
+Japanese filmmaker Akira Kurosawa cited The Whales of August as one of his favorite films.